 Consider the level of training which you’d like to study at.
 You can choose between level 3 (equivalent to A level study) or level 5 (equivalent to a foundation degree).
 Choosing level 5 doesn’t mean that you have to have achieved prior learning in order to be accepted on to a training course though!

 Look at the length of the courses you are considering.
 Even the same courses with the same syllabus can be run over varying lengths of time, but none should be less than an academic year.
-Our level 5 course runs over 16 months to make the workload more manageable than it might be over a year (around 9.5 hours self study a week).
+Our level 5 course can be studied over a year to make the workload more manageable (around 10 hours self study a week).

 Look at what is included in the syllabus.
 As well as the reflexology modules, you should be covering anatomy, physiology and pathology, plus business planning so that your career gets off to a brilliant start.
 Are there any specialist areas covered – eg. fertility, maternity, palliative care?